Tariff of 1816: The reasons for Southern support of the tariff

-Old Republicans such as Representative John Randolph of Virginia were marginal figures in this struggle, where strict constructionists were at their nadir.
-These Tertium quids remained adamant in holding the principles of state sovereignty and limited government, rejecting any protection whatsoever as an assault upon "poor men and on slaveholders".
-Among more moderate Southern leaders who remained skeptical about supporting openly protectionist tariff, there were four additional considerations:
+Old Republicans (also known as "tertium quids"), such as Representative John Randolph of Virginia, were marginal figures in this struggle, where strict constructionists were at their nadir.
+This faction of the Jeffersonian Republican Party remained adamant in upholding the principles of state sovereignty and limited government, rejecting any protection whatsoever as an assault upon "poor men and on slaveholders".
+Among more moderate Southern leaders who remained skeptical about supporting an openly protectionist tariff, there were four additional considerations:

 First, the tariff was understood to be a temporary expedient to deal with clear and present dangers.
 The duties would be lowered in three years (June 1819) by which time the strife would likely have subsided.

-Second, the tariff as proposed in debates would be applied only to cotton and woolen products, and iron; the bulk of imported goods that the South regularly bought from foreign countries were not affected.
+Second, the tariff would only be applied to cotton and woolen products, and iron; the bulk of imported goods the South regularly bought from foreign countries would not be affected.

-Third, economic prosperity prevailed in the agrarian South at the time of the debates, easing concerns about the financial burdens imposed by the tariff.
-Those who backed this mild tariff were fully aware that most of the financial burden of the tariff, with a concomitant increase in the retail costs would be absorbed by the South.
-Most of the economic benefits would accrue to the North and the West – in the national interest.
+Third, the agrarian South was economically prosperous at the time of the debates, easing concerns about the financial burden the tariff would impose.
+Those who backed tariffs believed that the economic benefits that would accrue to the North and the West were in the national interest, and that the South could absorb a mild and temporary increase in the cost of imported goods.

-Finally, Republicans, emerging from the War of 1812, with the opposition Federalist Party in disgrace, felt sufficiently in control of the political landscape to permit an experiment in centralizing policies.
+Finally, Jeffersonian Republicans, emerging from the War of 1812 with the opposition Federalist Party in disgrace, felt sufficiently in control of the political landscape to permit an experiment in centralizing policies.

 The passage of the tariff

 As a protective measure, the tariff legislation was very temperate.
 It placed a duty of twenty-five percent on cottons and woolens for a period of three years (until June 1819), at which time it would drop to twenty percent.
 A duty of thirty percent was placed on iron, leather, hats, writing paper and cabinet ware, as well as three cents on a pound of sugar.
 (Iron duties were further increased in 1818 as a defense measure.)

-Low grade printed fabrics from British colonies in India, however cheaply they were priced, were accessed at a fixed rate of twenty-five cents per square yard.
+Low grade printed fabrics from British India, however cheaply they were priced, were accessed at a fixed rate of twenty-five cents per square yard.
 This was the only overtly protective feature of the legislation, and served to exclude these foreign textiles altogether from US markets.

 The bill – requiring a simple majority for passage – passed 88 yeas to 54 nays in the House (62% to 38%).
 Both parties were divided, with Republicans voting nationwide 63 yeas to 31 nays, and the Federalists voting 25 yeas to 23 nays.

 The influence of détente on support for protection

 A gradual easing of British-American territorial and economic disputes commenced shortly after the passage of the Dallas tariff.

 The Rush–Bagot Treaty of 1817 demilitarized the Great Lakes regions and the following year the Treaty of 1818 drew the forty-ninth parallel from the Lake of the Woods west to the Rocky Mountains.
-With this, Great Britain tacitly acknowledged the legitimacy of US claims to the vast Louisiana territory.
+With this, Britain tacitly acknowledged the legitimacy of US claims to the vast Louisiana territory.